gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **WARNING:**
-- DO NOT DISCONNECT POWER when switch profile operation is going on.
+- DO NOT DISCONNECT POWER when the switch profile operation is going on.
 This would brick your camera.
-- Switching back to stock from OpenIPC is not supported yet.
+- Switching back to Stock from OpenIPC is not supported yet.
 If you have switched to OpenIPC, you have to use SSH or serial connection to rollback.

-## How to switch from stock to OpenIPC profile
+## How to switch from Stock to OpenIPC profile

 **Step 1:** [Setup](README_setup.md)